hphelion/docs.hpcloud.com/apispecs/c1.1/maas/hpcloud-maas-api.md

 [Account Creation Details](#Accounts)

 Before creating Alarms or Subscriptions, you must first get a valid auth token.
-Go to the above link and use the Extended Curl Example.
+Go to the above link and use the Curl Example.
 Replace both the tenantName and username values with your account username/email.
 Replace password with your account password.

 Save the returned information.
 The access:token:id value is required to access the API.
 ##### 2.1.1.2 Setting Up an Alarm Example #### {#AlarmSetup}
 Alarms give direct notification on if a measured value passes a user defined threshold.
 [Notification Creation Details](#ServiceDetailsCreateNotification)
 Before setting up an Alarm, you first need to set up a Notification so that the Alarm knows how to contact you.
-From the above link, use the Extended Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
+From the above link, use the Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
 Change "name" to your descriptive name, "type" with how you are to be accessed (this is a strict enumeration value, use only the values given in the Data Parameters section), and "address" with your email address or phone number.
 Save the returned json output.
 [Alarm Creation Details](#ServiceDetailsCreateAlarm)

-From the above link, use the Extended Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
+From the above link, use the Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
 Changes: "name" to a description of the alarm. "namespace" to one of the listed ones in [Namespaces](#Namespaces). "metric_type" to a type listed in [Metrics](#Metrics) that corresponds to the namespace selected. "metric_subject" (optional) to a descriptive subject name. "instance_id" to your compute instance id. "az" to your availability zone number. "instance_uuid" to the UUID for the instance. "operator" to the relation between the current internal value and the threshold (this is a strict enumeration value, use only the values given in the Data Parameters section). "threshold" is an integer (long) value that can be an absolute value or a percentage based on the metric_type selected. "alarm_actions" is a list of id values retrieved from creating notifications and will be the notifications activated if the threshold value is met.
 The alarm should be active immediately after.
 ##### 2.1.1.3 Setting Up a Subscription Example #### {#SubscriptionSetup}
 Subscriptions give a continuous feed of monitoring metrics data.
 [Endpoint Creation Details](#ServiceDetailsCreateEndpoint)
 Before setting up a Subscription, you first need to set up an Endpoint for access.
-From the above link, use the Extended Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
+From the above link, use the Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
 Save the returned json output. "uri", "amqp_username", "amqp_exchange", "amqp_queue" are the required values for accessing the AMQP router.
 (How to setup the AMQP router connection is beyond the scope of this document.
 There are tutorials at [RabbitMQ](http://www.rabbitmq.com).)
 [Subscription Creation Details](#ServiceDetailsCreateSubscription)
-From the above link, use the Extended Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
+From the above link, use the Curl Example, changing the X-Auth-Token value with the access:token:id value you retrieved when activating your account.
 Change "endpoint_id" to the id value returned from the Endpoint call, "instance_id" with your compute instance id, "az" with your availability zone number, and "instance_uuid" with the UUID for the instance.
 The data feed should start soon after.#### 2.1.2 Namespaces, Dimensions, and Metrics ### {#Metrics}
 The Monitoring API makes use of several metric related pre-defined constants throughout.

 ##### 2.1.2.1 Namespaces #### {#Namespaces}